jackeyming/pixkit-documentation-en/docs/mapping/Building_map.md

 ### step-2  Record ros2 bag
- **注意** Check the topic output before recording.
+ **NOTE** Check the topic output before recording.
 During the recording process, the vehicle should be driven as smoothly and slowly as possible.
 It is recommended to loop your map scene.

- - Start autoware first:./autoware.sh [Note](../Autoware上手/启动autoware.md)
+ - Start autoware first:./autoware.sh [Note](../hands-on-Autoware/start_autoware.md)
 ```shell
 Method 1 ：cd  ~/pixkit/pix/ros2_bag
                   ros2 bag record $(cat rosbag.txt)